HCLarsen/owm.cr/README.md

 # Crystal Open Weather Map Interface

 A Crystal interface for the Open Weather Map API.
+Currently, this library supports all the options available to Free Accounts, with the exception of Weather Map Layers.

 ## Installation